elpheria/rpc-websockets/README.md

 ## About

 The **rpc-websockets** library enables developers to easily implement their business logic that includes messaging between users, machines or any devices.
 It provides a possibility to send an receive JSON data through the WebSocket communication protocol in order to support two-way notification push, running RPC methods and firing any types of event signalling.
+Both frontend (HTML/JS-based) and backend (Node.js-based) development environments are supported.

 **rpc-websockets** is built on Node.js and supports both LTS and Current versions.